JaKooLit/Debian-Hyprland/README.md

 #### Most common question I got is, Hey Ja, Why the heck it is taking long time to install?
 Other distro like Arch its only a minute or two.
 Why here takes like forever?!?!?!
 - Well, most of the core packages are downloaded and Build and compiled from SOURCE.
 Unlike Other distros, they already have prepacked binary that can just download and install.

-## 🛎 *** DEBIAN and UBUNTU Hyprland Dots UPDATING NOTES ***
+## 🛎 *** DEBIAN Hyprland Dots UPDATING NOTES ***
-> [!IMPORTANT]
+> [!CHANGE]
-> This is very Important for Debian and Ubuntu Dots
-- Some parts of KooL's Hyprland Dots [`LINK`](https://github.com/JaKooLit/Hyprland-Dots) are not compatible on Debian and Ubuntu especially the hyprland settings.
-- That is the reason the DOTS for those distro's are "fixed" and they are being pulled on different branch of KooL Dots.

-- To update your KooL's Dots follow this [WIKI](https://github.com/JaKooLit/Hyprland-Dots/wiki#--debian-and-ubuntu-hyprland-dots-updating-notes-)
+- With this new update to Debian-Hyprland the current Hyprland-Dots are now compatible with Debian.
+This applies only to Debian, not ubuntu.

 > [!NOTE]
 > This script does not setup audio.
 Kindly set up.
 If you have not, I recommend pipewire. `sudo apt install -y pipewire`